Next On-Line Assessment: Friday 26 April

 HOLA has unlimited capacity in terms of candidates.

 During group registration, Hosts can register their residents for the OLA/HOLA via an Excel group registration form sent by email to the ESAIC Office.
+Should you need to receive this Group Registration Form, please contact: firstname.lastname@example.org

-Hosts of OLA centres who do not wish to register candidates and prefer to make all the places in their centre available during individual online registrations can do so but will receive no invoice or group results.
+Hosts of OLA centres who do not wish to register candidates and prefer to make all the places in their centres available during individual online registrations can do so but will receive no invoice or group results.
 During individual registrations, candidates pay directly online.

 Important: candidates who were registered during group registration by their Director of Training should not register again individually via the online registration system.